Linda Smircich

 Linda Smircich (born 1948) is a Professor of Management in the Isenberg School of Management, University of Massachusetts Amherst where she teaches Organizational Alternative Paradigms.
 She is part of the critical management studies approach field and a critical researcher in organizational culture and gender.

-Biography
+Early life

+Linda Smircich earned a B.S. from State University of New York at Oswego, M.B.A. and Ph.D. from Syracuse University.

+Career

-Linda Smircich has a B.S. from State University of New York at Oswego, M.B.A. and Ph.D. from Syracuse University.
-She was previously Chair of the Management Department at the Isenberg School of Management at the University of Massachusetts Amherst.
+She served as Chair of the Management Department at the Isenberg School of Management at the University of Massachusetts Amherst.

+Research

-Her research interests are in the fields of organizational behavior and theory; qualitative research, alternative paradigms; cultural perspectives on organizations and management; organization change; gender and organization, feminist theory.
-Her earlier scholarly writing were centered on organizational culture, but currently she is pursuing a cultural and critical perspective on organization and management.
-Linda Smircich various publications are often co-authored with Marta Calàs and apply insights from cultural studies, postmodernism, feminism, and post-colonial theory to analyze organizational topics such as leadership, business ethics, and globalization.
+Her research interests are in the fields of organizational behavior and theory; qualitative research, alternative paradigms; cultural perspectives on organizations and management; organization change; gender and organization, and feminist theory.
+She is pursuing a cultural and critical perspective on organization and management.

+Her earlier scholarly writing were centered on organizational culture, Smircich's publications are often co-authored with Marta Calàs and apply insights from cultural studies, postmodernism, feminism, and post-colonial theory to analyze organizational topics such as leadership, business ethics, and globalization.

 She is co-editor of the international, interdisciplinary journal Organization, together with Gibson Burrell, Marta Calàs, and Mike Reed.